dpc10ster/RJafroc/README.md

 ```
 * You should see two ROC plots in the `Plots` window.
 * Preliminary documentation (vignettes) is available at https://dpc10ster.github.io/rjafroc-master/.
+* Be sure to study these examples and make full use of the online documentation.
 * Put your data and other files, if any, in `myProject`.
 * TBA